Courses and Credit

 Special characters identify certain groups of courses.
 If a course is taught only through a Northwestern study abroad program, the designation SA is included with the course number.
 Other designations may be used by the individual departments; see departmental listings for details.

 Graduate School Courses

-Descriptions of Graduate School courses that are open to advanced undergraduate students are not included in this catalog.
-Please see the relevant department or program.
+Descriptions of Graduate School courses that are open to advanced undergraduate students may not be included in this catalog.
+Please see The Graduate School Catalog.